 This feature creates a copy of a database to be tuned on a specified test server and runs the tuning process on that test server.
 The recommendations suggested can then be applied to production server as appropriate.
 Only database and object structure is copied including statistics.
 It doesn’t copies data.
 Thus, it saves performance issues on production server because of tuning process and it can also be used for copying complete database structure on to test servers if need be.

-This feature is only configurable from dta command line utility.
+This feature is only configurable from SQL Server DTA command line utility.
 The implementation is very easy.
 It requires an XML file as input.
 The xml is shown below.

 <?xml version="1.0" encoding="utf-16" ?>